alexlitinsky/Image-Processing/ImageProcessing/src/README.md

 To run a JAR file correctly, use the command: java -jar ImageProcessing.jar sample_coms.txt.

+*ASSIGNMENT 5 CHANGES*

+Added blur, sepia, sharpen and greyscale commands and underlying functionality, as well as improved testing efficiency by implementing RGB value equality methods for pixel and image.

+*ASSIGNMENT 6 CHANGES*

+Added graphic-user-interface representation of existing functionality.
+To access GUI functionality, run main method with just the argument "interactive".

+Citations:

 The sample sheep image used in our script was pulled from unsplash.com, a website offering free images downloadable for any use.
 Click link and click "Unsplash License" in image details to see use license: https://unsplash.com/photos/zAlxWHx0vNc